procheta/procheta.github.io/_news/announcement_8.md

 related_posts: false
 ---

 This Year we will be virtually hosting NLP for Social Good Symposium on 25th and 26th June.
-You can check the website https://nlp4social.github.io/NSG/.
+You can check the website [here] (https://nlp4social.github.io/NSG/) .